german-in-austria/dioeDB/app/AnnotationsDB/README.md

     string_agg(CASE
                   WHEN y.token_type_id_id = 1 AND y.fragment_of_id IS NOT NULL THEN NULL
                   ELSE "text" END, ' ' ORDER BY y."ID_Inf_id", y.transcript_id_id, y.token_reihung NULLS FIRST) as senttext,
     string_agg(CASE
                   WHEN y.token_type_id_id = 1 AND y.fragment_of_id IS NOT NULL THEN NULL
+                  ELSE
+                    CASE WHEN "text" IS NOT NULL THEN "text" ELSE CASE WHEN "ortho" IS NOT NULL THEN "ortho" ELSE CASE WHEN "text_in_ortho" IS NOT NULL THEN "text_in_ortho" ELSE "phon" END
+                      END
+                    END
+                  END, ' ' ORDER BY y."ID_Inf_id", y.transcript_id_id, y.token_reihung NULLS FIRST) as fallbacktext,
+    string_agg(CASE
+                  WHEN y.token_type_id_id = 1 AND y.fragment_of_id IS NOT NULL THEN NULL
                   WHEN "ortho" IS NOT NULL THEN "ortho" ELSE "text" END, ' '